 To address this issue, Mr Sim suggests that both parties agree on a specific plan of action such as having a detailed checklist for important milestones of the project.
 This ensures that both parties are on the same page and conflicts are minimised.

-Assumptions form our understanding of the situation and it impacts our reaction to it.
-For instance, when a staff submits his proposal to the manager late, the manager might think that the staff had forgot about it.
+Assumptions form our understanding of the situation, and it impacts our reaction to it.
+For instance, when a staff submits his proposal to the manager late, the manager might think that the staff had forgotten about it.
 Based on this negative conjecture, the manager may be upset when the staff finally submits the proposal.